 'This is a crucial teaching skill,' says Dr Kneen.
 Good teaching practice is built on the working relationships developed between teacher and pupil.
 'It is important to treat each learner in a class as though they are significant.
 This is more likely to lead to pupils being engaged and honest about what they know or do not know and can lead to them sharing ideas and asking questions.'

 Aspiring teachers can develop their relationship-building skills by asking questions, listening to answers, finding out about individual interests and remembering names in group settings.

 Excellent communication skills

-Dr Jo Anna Reed Johnson, senior lecturer and head of PGCE secondary at the University of Leicester, believes that the ability to communicate positively and effectively is essential.
+Dr Jo Anna Reed Johnson, programme director Subject Knowledge Enhancement at the University of Reading, believes that the ability to communicate positively and effectively is essential.
 'When you're teaching, you need to learn to moderate your speech and tone of voice.
 Pupils at secondary age are good at reading a teacher by observing their facial expressions, so keep your body language positive.'

 'When communicating with pupils use encouraging language and remember that warm smiles are contagious.'